What is It?

 It's really a no-brainer purchase for those of you trying to go small and pocketable with your m4/3 system (e.g. GF5 and E-PM2 owners).
 These cameras actually do fit in most of my shirt pockets with this lens (cap) on them.

-Support this site by purchasing your BCL-15 from the following vendor:
+Support this site by purchasing this item from the following advertiser: